 Whether you choose to study Psychology, Psychology in Education, Psychology with Criminology, or Sport and Exercise Psychology, you will gain insights into the very latest developments in psychology.

-Our academic staff are applied in nature, ensuring their teaching reflects current practice, while our courses are accredited by the British Psychological Society (BPS), allowing you to progress onto specialised psychological training such as clinical, counselling, business, educational or sport and exercise psychology.
+With courses accredited by the British Psychological Society (BPS) and world-leading teaching that reflects current practice, studying at Loughborough allows you to progress onto specialised psychological training such as clinical, counselling, business, educational or sport and exercise psychology.

 All courses share a core suite of modules covering fundamental topics and methods in psychology: cognitive psychology, biological psychology, developmental psychology, social psychology, personality and individual differences, historical and conceptual issues, research methods and practical psychology.